 The two proposed multi-purpose rectangular fields (360 ft. x 240 ft) are designed to accommodate soccer, lacrosse, rugby, field hockey, and football.
-The two fields are oriented with their longest sides parallel to Witter Drive.
-Made of a synthetic infill turf system, which is constructed of recycled materials such as tires and commercial plastics, the rectangular fields require little maintenance and no fertilizers.
+The two fields are oriented with their longest sides parallel to Witter maintenance and no fertilizers.
 The synthetic infill turf system is composed of a rubber mixture integrated with fibers, with a safety impact board and stone base beneath the carpet to provide structural support and facilitate drainage.
 An irrigation management program is also included in the design and maintenance of the athletic fields.
 Irrigation is necessary for periodic washing of the synthetic infill turf fields and supplements natural precipitation to maintain the engineered turf grass proposed for the diamond field.